Huddled on a small and unassuming street in the center of Birmingham is the oldest working cinema in United Kingdom.

 Not knowing about The Electric, you just might pass it by.
 Not knowing about The Electric would also be a grave mistake for any film enthusiast.

-The Electric is not just the only independent cinema in Birmingham; it also is simply a one of a kind experience.
-From the moment you walk in to the time you leave, The Electric takes you into an era where multiplexes didn’t exist and you get a sense of the old world charm.
+The Electric is not just the only independent cinema in Birmingham; it also is a one of a kind experience.
+From the moment you walk in, till the time you leave, The Electric takes you into an era where multiplexes didn’t exist and you get a sense and feel of the real old world charm.

 Over the decades the theater has had quite a few transformations and name changes, but its new avatar is by far the best in my 20 odd years of knowing of its existence.